-There are two processes in this recipe: risotto and burnt butter.
+- There are two stages in this recipe: cooking the ‘risotto’ and making the burnt butter.
 Read the full instructions first and try to follow the order to get the timing right.

-- Pre-dice onion and garlic.
-Place Macadamia nuts in a small plastic bag, lay it on a chopping board under a tea towel and give it a good smack with a rolling pin until the nuts are crushed into little chunks and crumbs, you can also use a food processor.
-Pre-grate Parmesan cheese and set aside.
+- Place macadamia nuts in a small plastic bag, lay it on a chopping board under a tea towel and give it a good smack with a rolling pin, until the nuts are crushed into little crumbs.
+You can also use a food processor for this.

-- Heat a deep frying pan to medium.
-Gently sauté onion in three tablespoons of olive oil on low to med heat for 5 minutes.
-Add garlic and cook for a further 5 minutes stirring occasionally.
+- Heat a deep frying pan over medium heat.
+Add the olive oil and onions, and gently sauté for 5 minutes.
+Add the garlic and cook for a further minute, stirring a few times.

-- At 10 minute cooking mark, add wine to the frying pan with onion and garlic and bring the heat to high.
-Let the mixture bubble away for about a minute and a half.
-While it’s bubbling away, heat a small saucepan to medium/high.
+- Add white wine to the pan and bring the heat to high.
+Let the mixture bubble away for about a minute and a half, then add the vegetable stock, stir through and cook for 4-5 minutes over medium heat.

-- Serve in bowls drizzled with some Macadamia burnt butter mix, ground black pepper and some extra Parmesan cheese.
+- Serve in bowls drizzled with the macadamia burnt butter mix and ground black pepper, plus extra Parmesan cheese, if you like.